All applicants and students in the program are required to read and understand the information presented on this page.

-The Certificate in Diagnostic Ultrasound Technology General/Vascular signifies that the holder has the knowledge and skills to be a candidate to take the national board registries.
-Therefore, all individuals admitted to the University of Kansas Diagnostic Ultrasound Technology General/Vascular Program will be asked to verify they can meet these standards with or without accommodation(s).
+The Certificate in Diagnostic Ultrasound Technology (General and Vascular) signifies that the holder has the knowledge and skills to be a candidate to take the national board registries.
+Therefore, all individuals admitted to the program will be asked to verify they can meet these standards with or without accommodation(s).
 Applicants who disclose a disability are considered for admission if they are otherwise qualified.

 DESCRIPTION OF THE PROFESSION